 Students who undertake GCSE PE need to be practically able across at least three sports.
 They should also have a wider interest in sport and physical activity.
 In the practical element students are assessed in three activities: one team, one individual and one choice.
-A list of sports that can be submitted for GCSE PE can be found in this document (external assessment can be completed where appropriate).

 Students will be expected to participate in extra-curricular sport to develop their skills and performance level.
 The theory element of the course is worth 60% of the overall grade and it contains a large element of anatomy and physiology.

 The focus in Year 10 is completing practical assessments in trampolining, badminton, table tennis, handball, netball, athletics and football.
 The theory focus will be preparing for Paper 1 which focuses on the following topics:

 - Applied Anatomy and Physiology